bonesmoses/LoSD/README.markdown

 of service issues plaguing the Epic 4G Touch, though it can probably be easily adapted to other devices.
 It does this by either:

-1. Killing problematic radio daemons when detected.
+1. Restarting problematic radio daemons when detected.
 2. Rebooting when all attempts to fix have failed.

-3. Create a log dump of various system logs for debugging purposes.
+In addition, it can create a log dump of various system logs for debugging purposes.

 REQUIREMENTS
 ------------